St Frideswide's Church: Popular culture

-The name of the church is used for the setting of a Morse detective story, Service of All the Dead by Colin Dexter.
+The name of the church is used for the setting of a Morse detective story, Service of All the Dead, by Colin Dexter.
 However the location of the church in that story is thought to correspond to St Mary Magdalen in the centre of Oxford.

 In the nave is the "Alice Door".
 This was long thought to have been carved by Alice Liddell.
 Alice Liddell was the inspiration for Lewis Carroll's Alice's Adventures in Wonderland.
 She was the daughter of Henry Liddell, the Dean of Christ Church, Oxford.
 But recent (2022) research has shown that the carvings were the work of her younger sisters, Rhoda and Violet Liddell.
 The top panel depicts St Frideswide travelling in a boat on the river near Binsey.

 Location

-St Frideswide’s Church is set back from the Botley Road, a short distance from the railway station and the city center.
+St Frideswide’s Church is set back from the Botley Road, a short distance from the railway station and the city centre.
 The church lies between two rivers: the River Thames to the east and the Osney Ditch to the west.